pp4rs/2020-uzh-installation-guide/docs/python-more.md

 ```

 If you get an error, try typing instead:

 ```bash
 python -m pip install --upgrade pip
 ```

 For this course, we will need the package `Selenium` as part of the web scraping tool kit we will build up.
-First let us install a depency for it via
+First let us install a dependency for it via

 ```bash
 pip install msgpack